zhangluc/cosmos2024/README.md

 xtabs(~data$MYOPIC)
 ```

-Since there are 537 healthy subjects and only 81 myopic subjects, the dataset is unbalanced with slight over 13% subjecgts as myopia cases.
+Since there are 537 healthy subjects and only 81 myopic subjects, the dataset is unbalanced with slight over 13% subjects as myopia cases.

 ## Data Exploration via Correlation Matrix